maximbaz/dotfiles/README.md

 Explore the repo and incorporate what you like into your own setup.
 If you have any questions, comments or suggestions, feel free to open an issue or PR!

-When you fork, remember to grep for `maximbaz` and replace with your username.

-[Installation script](https://github.com/maximbaz/dotfiles/blob/master/install.sh) is deploying an opinionated Arch Linux setup, but in general can be used by anyone.
-If you want to learn more, I highly recommend to at least read the installation script first, and maybe modify to your own needs.

-If you want to try my entire setup in a VM, make sure to use `maximbaz` as the username - it will install additional things and my dotfiles.

 For daily usage, I recommend forking [my repo](https://github.com/maximbaz/dotfiles) instead of using it directly, as I am changing things on daily basis 🙂
+Remember to grep for `maximbaz` and replace with your username.

 Enjoy! 🚀